Bitdefender Review: Quick Expert Summary

 Bitdefender Ease of Use and Setup

-In the Privacy tab, you can launch the SafePay browser, open the VPN, add and edit password vaults, customize webcam and microphone protection, integrate the anti-tracker with your browser, and access parental controls.
+- In the Privacy tab, you can launch the Safepay browser, open the VPN, access the password manager, customize webcam and microphone protection, integrate the anti-tracker with your browser, and access parental controls.

 When you click on parental controls or anti-theft protection in the desktop app, you will be taken to Bitdefender’s online portal — Bitdefender Central.
 Users can also remotely scan any of the devices in their plan via Bitdefender Central.
 Other online dashboards, such as TotalAV, don’t provide remote device scanning — so I really appreciated having access to this feature.

-Overall, the Bitdefender interface is simple to navigate — even with the huge number of features included in the premium Total Security plan.
+Overall, the Bitdefender interface is simple to navigate — even with the huge number of features included in the Total Security and Premium Security plans.

 Bitdefender’s customer support center is really good.
-Bitdefender offers:
+It offers:

-I called the United States number, and Bitdefender connected me with an agent almost instantly — which was a big surprise!
+Like the live chat support, Bitdefender’s phone support is impressive.
+There are 28 different phone numbers across 18 countries, including a worldwide phone number with 24-hour service.
+When I tested phone support, Bitdefender connected me with an agent almost instantly — which was a big surprise!
 I’m used to being put on hold for at least a few minutes with most tech companies.
+I found the agent to be knowledgeable and courteous, and they gave me helpful answers to my questions about Bitdefender’s user interface and subscription options.

 Is Bitdefender the Top Protection for Windows/Mac?

-Bitdefender is a strong contender for best antivirus in 2021.
-Bitdefender’s advanced malware engine detected every piece of malware in my testing — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
-Bitdefender’s web protection also caught most of the phishing sites I tried visiting — outperforming both the majority of competitors and the most popular browsers, including Chrome and Firefox.
+Bitdefender is a strong contender for the best antivirus in 2023.
+Its advanced malware engine detected the majority of malware in my testing (especially in a realistic testing environment) — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
+Its web protection also caught most of the phishing sites I tried visiting — outperforming both the majority of competitors and the most popular browsers, including Chrome and Firefox.

 Bitdefender has almost every cybersecurity protection you can think of — from basic things like Wi-Fi protection, a secure browser, and a VPN to more advanced things like parental controls, ransomware remediation, and webcam and microphone protection.